Garrett Cooper Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have a 4.07 team ERA that ranks 13th across all league pitching staffs.
+- The Phillies have the 13th-ranked team ERA among all league pitching staffs (4.06).

-- Phillies pitchers combine to surrender the 10th-fewest home runs in baseball (91 total, 1.1 per game).
+- The Phillies give up the eighth-fewest home runs in baseball (92 total, 1.1 per game).

-- Wheeler makes the start for the Phillies, his 18th of the season.
-He is 7-4 with a 3.94 ERA and 112 strikeouts through 98 1/3 innings pitched.
+- Suarez gets the start for the Phillies, his 11th of the season.
+He is 2-3 with a 3.67 ERA and 55 strikeouts through 56 1/3 innings pitched.

-- In his last time out on Saturday, the righty went five innings against the Washington Nationals, allowing four earned runs while surrendering seven hits.
+- His last time out came on Sunday against the Washington Nationals, when the left-hander tossed 5 1/3 innings, surrendering five earned runs while allowing seven hits.

+- The 27-year-old has a 3.67 ERA and 8.8 strikeouts per nine innings in 10 games this season, while allowing a batting average of .249 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.